Combinatorics of $m=1$ Grasstopes: Extremal Counts and Oriented Matroid Grasstopes

 \section{Extremal Counts and Oriented Matroid Grasstopes}

-Given an $n\times (k+1)$ matrix $Z$, one may ask questions about the topology of the resulting $m=1$ Grasstope.
+Given an $n\times (k+1)$ matrix $Z$, one may ask questions about the topology of its $m=1$ Grasstope.
 For instance, is it closed, connected, contractible?
 How many regions of the hyperplane arrangement does it contain?
-For the $m=1$ amplituhedron, the answer to the first three questions is ``yes'' \cite[Corollary 6.18]{KarpWilliams}.
-As for the latter, the $m$ = 1 amplituhedron contains as few regions as possible, that is, all possible sign vectors with $var < k$ appear as labels of regions in the corresponding arrangement \cite[Proposition 6.14]{KarpWilliams}.
-In this section, we investigate this last question for more general $m=1$ Grasstopes.
+For the $m = 1$ amplituhedron, the answer to the first three questions is ``yes'' \cite[Corollary 6.18]{KarpWilliams}.
+As for the latter, the $m = 1$ amplituhedron contains as few regions as possible for a simple hyperplane arrangement; that is, all sign vectors with $\var<k$ appear as labels of regions in the arrangement \cite[Proposition 6.14]{KarpWilliams}.
+In this section, we investigate this question for more general $m=1$ Grasstopes.

 \begin{definition} A \emph{region} of a hyperplane arrangement is a connected component of the complement of the union of hyperplanes in the arrangement. \end{definition}